-Insurance and intermediaries payables' refers to the balance of outstanding claims payable to policyholders, commissions payable and premiums on deposit.
+'Insurance and intermediaries payables' refers to the balance of outstanding claims payable to policyholders, commissions payable and premiums on deposit.

 Solvency II purposes: IFRS reporting purposes: The company records payables on an accruals basis.
 There are no valuation differences between Solvency II and IFRS basis.
-However, some of these payables are presented differently under IFRS rules for 2023.